TissueMAPS/TissueMAPS/README.rst

 - rapid development and testing of new workflows
 - clear separation of GUI handling from actual processing
-- short list of (difficult to build) dependencies
+- short list of dependencies
 - cross-language compatibility

 .. _project: